johrstrom/dev-env/README.md

 ## When the playbook fails
-The playbook may fail and leave the working container in an inconsistent state.
-In between runs of the playbook you may need to remove the container.
+If the playbook fails, the next run of the playbook will correctly handle the error of using a container that's already in use.

+or the hard way directly removing the containers.
 `buildah rm tmp/dev-wrk` if you've replace the variable `working_container` then the command will be

 `build rm <container_name>` replacing container_name here with what you've provided.